Curbside residential recycling collection service is provided by Republic Services. This contract is supervised by the Director of Public Works.

 Well-intentioned recycling ends up creating more problems than solutions.
 Everything does not go in the cart.
-As listed above, we are contaminating our home recycling bins with things that can’t be recycled at curbside — plastic bags, greasy pizza boxes, thin plastic packaging, and much more.
+As listed above, we are contaminating our home recycling bins with things that can’t be recycled curbside — plastic bags, greasy pizza boxes, thin plastic packaging, and much more.

 In fact, nearly one-third of all materials households send to Florida recycling facilities are not actually recyclable and ruin loads of items that otherwise could be recycled.
 These mistakes are costly and time-consuming — sometimes shutting down processing plants for hours at a time.